conversationai/perspectiveapi/api_reference.md

 *   **TOXICITY_FAST**: This model is similar to the TOXICITY model, but has lower latency and lower accuracy in its predictions.
 Unlike TOXICITY, this model returns summary scores as well as span scores.
+This model uses character-level n-grams fed into a logistic regression, a method that has has been surprisingly [effective at detecting abusive language](http://www2016.net/proceedings/proceedings/p145.pdf).

 The following experimental attributes were trained on New York Times data tagged by their moderation team.